-The KARMA-Dep Trial will investigate whether patients recover more quickly from depression with ketamine rather than with a placebo.
+The KARMA-Dep Trial investigated whether patients recover more quickly from depression with ketamine rather than with a placebo.

-The KARMA-Dep Trial is a randomised controlled pilot trial.
-We are investigating whether in-patients with depression recover more quickly with adjunctive, or add-on, ketamine rather than with a placebo.
-All other therapies prescribed by one’s treating team continue as usual.
+The KARMA-Dep Trial was a randomised controlled pilot trial.
+We investigated whether inpatients with depression recover more quickly with adjunctive, or add-on, ketamine rather than with a placebo.
+All other therapies prescribed by the person's treating team continued as usual.